catseye/Dungeons-of-Ekileugor/README.markdown

 *   experience points for victory in combat, experience levels
 *   queued status messages
 *   progressively more difficult dungeon levels
-*   whatever else I can squeeze in: see TODO, below.

 Dungeons of Ekileugor is written in Commodore BASIC 2.0.
 It makes use of colour and the Commodore graphics characters, but not of sound effects or a